 - press d follow by shift+G in quick succession

 How to enter in Insert Mode in VIM

-Insert mode is to enable writing in vim To get in to insert mode just type character i and cursor will start flicking and also you will use status changed at the bottom of vim to insert as shown below...
+Insert mode is to enable writing in vim To get in to insert mode just type character "i" and cursor will start flicking and also you will see status changed at the bottom of vim to "insert (paste)" as shown below...

 Remember press the "esc" on your keyboard, do not type esc key.

 Exiting out of vim is very easy.
 Just do following